 Defining project specifics is an important step in creating the project initiation document.
 You need to provide specific information regarding the project deliverables.
 This will guide your team to understand what needs to be done to accomplish the project.

-While defining the project specifics, ask yourself below questions;
+While defining the project specifics, ask yourself the below questions;

 - What is included in the project scope?

 - What are the basic requirements of the project?

 - What are the boundaries of the project?